 Niarchos Ltd. was an international shipping company that, at one time, operated more than eighty tankers worldwide, including substantial modern and super tonnage.
-His investments had diversified into stocks and real estate, as well.
+His investments had also diversified into stocks and real estate.

 Niarchos’ and Onassis’ phenomenal success was primarily due to the early realization— others would call it vision—that oil would replace coal as the primary fuel of the world economy.

 In 1956, Niarchos agreed to build and operate the Hellenic Shipyards, the first such private investment in Greece, which rapidly became the largest shipyard in the Mediterranean.

 The two shipping magnates had stood as rivals to each other since the late 1940s.
 This was heightened in 1947.
 While in the process of obtaining his second divorce, Niarchos wanted to marry Tina Livanos, who was only fourteen at the time.
 She was the daughter of the other major shipping rival at the time, Stavros Livanos.

 Niarchos asked her father for his permission, but Livanos refused to allow his daughter to marry Niarchos, saying she was too young and that her groom-to-be had not finalized his divorce procedures yet.

 Two years later, Niarchos expressed his wish to marry Tina Livanos again.
 This time, her father offered Niarchos his older daughter Evgenia.
 Niarchos agreed and married her.
 The couple had four children together.